Your website’s navigation structure has a huge impact on conversions, sales, and bounce rates.

 Here, we have a screenshot of the WE3 homepage.
 We chose this example because it demonstrates how web navigation best practices can be molded to fit your website’s or business’s specific needs.

-- Here’s the main focus of the site.
-You can click this link to immediately locate friends in your city.
+- This is the site’s main focus.
+Click this link to immediately locate friends in your city.

 - The Download link is special.
 You can tell by the button look.